 Barriers to Speech / Advocacy

-In addition, experience has shown that there are practical barriers to advocacy.
-The Government has retaliated against members of NPOs who have made studies, reports or declarations criticizing governmental acts.
-The forms of retaliation vary but include informal threats against the personal integrity of members of NPOs, governmental pressure over donors, judicial prosecution of members of NPOs, and public derision of the NPOs and its members, among others.
+In addition, experience has shown that there are practical barriers to speech and advocacy.
+The government has retaliated against members of NPOs who have made studies, reports or declarations criticizing the government.
+The forms of retaliation vary but include informal threats against the personal integrity of members of NPOs, governmental pressure about donor funding, judicial prosecution of members of NPOs, and public stigmatization of NPOs and their members.

 Barriers to International Contact